 Course offerings vary from semester to semester, but single- or double-digit course numbers (e.g., ENG 7a or ENG 33a) are suitable for first- or second-year students.
 Very few English courses have prerequisites, so you may enroll at will in almost any course in the department.
 Courses numbered 100-199 are open to graduate and undergraduate students.
 Courses numbered 200 or above are graduate-level seminars.

 For help in constructing an individualized plan of study, you should consult with your academic or departmental advisors or with the Undergraduate Advising Head.

 You will be assigned an advisor in the department when you declare the English major or minor.
 If you are not a major or minor but have questions about the department or the discipline of English, then you may want to contact the Undergraduate Advising Head.

 To declare a major or minor in English, you simply need to meet with the department's Undergraduate Advising Head.
 Students normally declare a major in the spring semester of the sophomore year, although you may change your major or add a second major at any time.

 The declaration of the major usually takes place during the Undergraduate Advising Head's office hours.
-You may want to prepare for this meeting by completing the form available on the Registrar's Office website.
+You may want to prepare for this meeting by completing the declaration form.
 When you declare your major or minor, you will be asked to review requirements of the major and to choose a hypothetical schedule of courses that will fulfill those requirements.
 When you declare a major or minor, you will also be assigned an advisor in the department.